Monthly Asuka Fantasy DX

 Monthly Asuka Fantasy DX (月刊ASUKAファンタジーDX, Gekkan Asuka Fantajī Derakkusu)—or simply Asuka Fantasy DX or Fantasy DX—was a Japanese shōjo manga magazine published by Kadokawa Shoten.
-It was originally a bimonthly special issue of Monthly Asuka, but was spun off as a separate monthly magazine in June 1994.
+Originally, it was a bimonthly special issue of Monthly Asuka, but was spun off as a separate monthly magazine in June 1994.
 Manga published in this magazine were published through the Asuka Comics DX imprint from Kadokawa.

 This magazine published titles of adventure, fantasy, and science fiction such as Angelique and Cowboy Bebop.